-Field Description In Octets Number of octets received over the interface Out Octets Number of octets transmitted over the interface In Errors Number of cells dropped due to uncorrectable HEC errors In Unknown Number of received cells discarded during cell header validation, including cells with unrecognized VPI/VCI values, and cells with invalid cell header patterns.
+Field Description VPI/VCI Shows the values of the ATM VPI/VCI In Octets Number of received octets over the interface Out Octets Number of transmitted octets over the interface In Errors Number of cells dropped due to uncorrectable HEC errors In Unknown Number of received cells discarded during cell header validation, including cells with unrecognized VPI/VCI values, and cells with invalid cell header patterns.
 If cells with undefined PTI values are discarded, they are also counted here.
-In Hec Errors Number of cells received with an ATM Cell Header HEC error In Invalid Vpi Vci Number of cells received with an unregistered VCC address.
-Errors In Port Not Number of cells received on a port that has not been enabled.
-Enabled Errors In PTI Errors Number of cells received with an ATM header Payload Type Indicator (PTI) error In Idle Cells Number of idle cells received In Circuit Type Number of cells received with an illegal circuit type Errors In Oam RM CRC Number of OAM and RM cells received with CRC errors Errors In GFC Errors Number of cells received with a non-zero GFC.
+In Hec Errors Number of cells received with an ATM Cell Header HEC error In Invalid Vpi Vci Errors Number of cells received with an unregistered VCC address In Port Not Enable Errors Number of cells received on a port that has not been enabled In PTI Errors Number of cells received with an ATM header Payload Type Indicator (PTI) error

+In Idle Cells Number of idle cells received In Circuit Type Errors Number of cells received with an illegal circuit type In Oam RM CRC Errors Number of OAM and RM cells received with CRC errors In GFC Errors Number of cells received with a non-zero GFC